kevinduh/hfmt/README.md

 Currently implemented:
 * `hfmt/train_seq2seq.py`: Trains a Seq2Seq model (either by fine-tuning a pretrained model or training from scratch)
+* `hfmt/decode_summarization.py`: Runs inference on CausalLM models, with prompts for summarization
-* todo: training decoder only models ...
+* todo: cascading of models, ...

 Scripts that perform training integrate with (Weights & Biases)[https://wandb.ai/] for logging purposes, so it is recommended that you set up a free account on that service.